 Secretaries, Except Legal, Medical, and Executive Career Video

-Description: Perform routine clerical and administrative functions such as drafting correspondence, scheduling appointments, organizing and maintaining paper and electronic files, or providing information to callers.
+Description: Perform routine administrative functions such as drafting correspondence, scheduling appointments, organizing and maintaining paper and electronic files, or providing information to callers.

 Well-organized… resourceful… persistent and detail oriented… with a strong drive to make things work.
 Secretaries and administrative assistants need a combination of all these qualities.
 They handle administrative activities in most organizations, including schools, healthcare facilities, government offices, and private companies.
 Secretaries perform a wide variety of tasks.
 They prepare documents and spreadsheets, organize files, schedule appointments, and support other staff.
 They may also buy supplies, plan events, and manage stockrooms.
 Most answer phone calls and direct them appropriately.
 In schools, they handle communications among parents, students, and school administration.
 Some duties are particular to a type of secretary: Executive secretaries work for top executives to handle complex responsibilities, including research and writing reports.
 Confidentiality and integrity are essential.
 They may also manage clerical staff.
 Legal secretaries prepare legal documents and help with legal research under the supervision of an attorney or a paralegal.
 Medical secretaries transcribe dictation and prepare reports or articles for doctors or medical scientists.
 They may handle communications with patients and process insurance payments.
 Most secretaries and administrative assistants work full time in offices; some work for administrative service companies out of their own homes.
 Jobs typically require a high school education and basic office, computer, and English grammar skills.
 Legal and medical secretaries need additional training to learn industry terminology.
 Most community colleges offer programs or courses to obtain these skills.
 Executive secretaries require several years’ related work experience.